Self Erecting Tents

 I haven't used an instant tent myself, but as you can see by the reviews, lots of people like them!

-Like a pop up tent, an instant tent would be very easy to set up - but don't expect it to keep you dry in a heavy rain.
+Like a pop up tent, an instant tent would be very easy to set up - CLICK HERE for further details and the best price!

 The bottom line